debug-js/debug/Readme.md

 ## Conventions

  If you're using this in one or more of your libraries, you _should_ use the name of your library so that developers may toggle debugging as desired without guessing names.
+If you have more than one debuggers you _should_ prefix them with your library name and use ":" to separate features.
+For example "bodyParser" from Connect would then be "connect:bodyParser".

 ## Wildcards